Frequently Asked Questions

 How long does therapy typically last?

 The length of therapy varies based on your individual needs and goals.
 Some clients benefit from short-term focused therapy (8-12 sessions), while others find value in longer-term therapeutic relationships.
 Trauma therapy, particularly for complex trauma, often requires more time to process and heal.
 Your therapist will work with you to develop a treatment plan that aligns with your goals and will regularly check in about your progress.
+For faster results, consider our EMDR Intensive programs.

 Do you diagnose mental health conditions?